floofydoug/doug/content/blog/hello-2020/index.md

 4. Try to blog more often.
 My instagram daily posts only worked for 30-odd days.
 5. Explore more of LA.
 I haven't been to a concert here!

+Predictions and Politics:

+In 2013 I predicted we'd have a half asian woman president for 2020.
+I'm beginning to think Bernie-Warren with Yang ideas is the best I'm going to get.
+But I also predicted war starting in 2020.

+America's started the year with assassinations.
+Let us remember Asimov, "Violence is the last refuge of the incompetent".
+Here's to getting through the year with minimal bloodshed globally.